 We’re often asked a lot of questions about the processes you’ve just read about here — and understandably so!
 It’s confusing for most folks.
 Toss in the psychological trauma that can sometimes accompany any kind of accident and even the simplest of things can seem completely overwhelming.
 That can slow down anyone’s decision-making process and make even the tiniest decisions feel like monumental hurdles.

 That’s why we see a lot of the same questions repeatedly.
 Many of our clients are experiencing the same types of emotions, and have many of the same types of questions.
 And lets’ face it: is anyone deeply familiar with injury law except the people who’ve made it their career?

 So with all this in mind, we’ve put together this Frequently Asked Questions section to help clarify some of the things we’ve covered here.
 Think of it as a quick reference in case you don’t have time to read through the rest of this guide.

 Here are answers to some of the most frequently asked questions from our past and current injury law clients.

 Q: I’ve been in a car accident.
 Should I get a lawyer, even if it wasn’t my fault?

-The first thing to understand is that when a claim is made after an accident, facts are invaluable.
-Whether you’re making a claim or defending yourself against a claim, facts are what will be used to settle your case.
+The first thing to understand is that when a claim is made after an accident, evidence is invaluable.
+Whether you’re making a claim or defending yourself against a claim, facts and evidence are what will be used to settle your case.

-And this is the first way that an accident lawyer can greatly improve your case for you: collecting facts.
-Lawyers who can gather the right facts and then interpret them for your case are truly going to be one of the biggest forces working in your favour.
+And this is the first way that an accident lawyer can greatly improve your case for you: collecting facts and evidence.
+Lawyers who can gather the right evidence and then interpret them for your case are truly going to be one of the biggest forces working in your favour.